Masahiro Nakai: Television

 Before Nakai's debut in 1990, the then 18-year-old had already declared in a magazine interview that he wanted to try his hand at hosting and variety.
-The TBS TV music show Utaban, which began in 1996 to 2010, was hosted by Nakai and popular comedian Takaaki Ishibashi.
+The TBS TV music show Utaban, which aired from 1996 to 2010, was hosted by Nakai and popular comedian Takaaki Ishibashi.
 At the time, it was unusual for a comedian and an idol to host together.
 Although the show was a music show, it centered on light-hearted talk with guests, and the duo's unreserved questioning of guests became popular.
 It is said that Nakai began to listen carefully to guests because of Utaban.
 In 1996, he launched his first self-titled television program, Nakai-kun Onsen.
 In 1997, he became the youngest male presenter to host the Kohaku Uta Gassen at age 25.
 As of December 2024, Nakai had regular programs such as Masahiro Nakai no Doyoubi na Kai, Dareka to Nakai, The!
 Sekai Gyoten News, Masahiro Nakai's Friday no Sma Tachi he, special program Nakai no Mado the radio program Masahiro Nakai On & On Air, and the commercials for Softbank and "Timey".
 He was also scheduled to appear on the new show The MC3 the following month.